-GOAL 6: PROTECT INFRASTRUCTURE, PROPERTY, AND THE ENVIRONMENT FROM NATURAL HAZARDS AND THEIR POTENTIAL IMPACTS.
+GOAL 7: PROTECT INFRASTRUCTURE, PROPERTY, AND THE ENVIRONMENT FROM NATURAL HAZARDS AND THEIR POTENTIAL IMPACTS.

-OBJECTIVE 1: The County should reduce greenhouse gas emissions using the science-based, regionally-adopted targets.
+OBJECTIVE A: Thurston County should identify areas of increased hazard impacts, develop mitigation strategies, and implement such strategies to reduce repetitive losses.

 POLICIES:

-The County should promote energy efficiency in homes and businesses so that energy consumption in buildings is reduced.

-The County should promote renewable energy in homes and businesses so that the share of all energy consumed that is cleaner (non-greenhouse gas emitting) increases.

-The County should promote more efficient, healthier transportation and land use to reduce motorized vehicle miles traveled and thus fuel consumed as well as greenhouse gas emissions per mile.

-The County should encourage smart local purchases so that emissions related to solid waste are reduced.

-The County should establish a standard for approving transportation, zoning, land use and industrial or residential developments based on the impacts these changes or projects will have on the greenhouse gas emissions of the region.

-The County should support tracking countywide greenhouse gas emissions, and continue to participate in regional efforts to reduce greenhouse gas emissions.

-OBJECTIVE 2: The County should improve community resilience to climate change

-POLICIES:

-The County should plan and prepare for climate change impacts so as to reduce damage from such events as droughts, flooding, tree disease, wildfires and other hazards which have immediate and long-term health implications and are expected to increase as the climate of our region changes.

-The County should consider ways to ensure local food production and security in the face of changing climate conditions.

-OBJECTIVE 3: Thurston County should identify areas of increased hazard and climate impacts, develop mitigation strategies, implement such strategies to reduce repetitive losses.

-POLICIES:

-Create hazard recovery plans and prioritize the restoration of vital public safety facilities and other essential community assets (e.g., hospitals and major bridges).
+The county should create hazard recovery plans and prioritize the restoration of vital public safety facilities and other essential community assets (e.g., hospitals and major bridges).

-Pursue funding to implement highest priority actions identified in the adopted Hazards Mitigation Plan for the Thurston Region.
+The county should pursue funding to implement highest priority actions identified in the adopted Hazards Mitigation Plan for the Thurston Region.

-Factor climate impacts into the planning of operations and the coordination of disaster response and recovery activities among first-responders, including public health, law enforcement, fire, and emergency medical services personnel.

-Develop and implement a comprehensive drought-response strategy that sets action levels for different drought stages.
+The county should develop and implement a comprehensive drought-response strategy that sets action levels for different drought stages.

-Evaluate and secure sustained funding to restore and protect riparian vegetation along freshwater and marine shorelines.
+The county should evaluate and secure sustained funding to restore and protect riparian vegetation along freshwater and marine shorelines.

-Increase funding, education, and incentives for private landowners to manage lands in ways that enhance ecological and economic resilience (e.g., protecting and restoring forests, prairies, and shoreline/riparian areas).
+The county should increase funding, education, and incentives for private landowners to manage lands in ways that enhance ecological and economic resilience (e.g., protecting and restoring forests, prairies, and shoreline/riparian areas).

-Incorporate projected sea-level rise and flooding information into the designation of regulatory hazard areas.
+The county should incorporate projected sea-level rise and flooding information into the designation of regulatory hazard areas.

+The county should enforce required provisions for fire safety under the Wildland Urban Interface Code, as adopted into the State Building Code.

 GREENSPACES